What is a Copywriter and Why Does My Business Need One?

 I can’t tell you how many photographer and designer websites I’ve gone to where their entire homepage consists of one simple rotating photo gallery of their work.
 While the gallery is big, bold, and beyond beautiful, there’s no copy for search engine bots to crawl, analyze, and swoon over.

-Your homepage is likely the most popular page of your website.
-With all of that open real estate, it’s important to put just as much thought into your copywriting as you do your visual imagery.
+With all of the open real estate of a homepage, it’s important to put just as much thought into your copywriting as you do your visual imagery.
 Not only is it a great place to showcase your work but also to highlight your blog, email list, and other helpful freebies.

 Now, I’m not saying to ditch the photo galleries altogether, but I am saying you need SEO-optimized and audience specific words to tell website visitors at a glance who you are, what you do, and who you help.